Jan Cossiers: Life

 In the 1630s Cossiers was able to obtain a number of large commissions thanks to the intervention of Rubens.
 He assisted Rubens in 1635 in the decorations for the joyous entry of the Cardinal-Infante Ferdinand.
 Rubens had the overall management of this project.
 He further assisted with Rubens' commission for decorating the Torre de la Parada, a hunting lodge of Philip IV of Spain near Madrid.
 Cossiers painted mythological scenes after designs by Rubens.
 Other Antwerp artists such as the brothers Cornelis de Vos and Paul de Vos also worked on this large commission.

 Cossiers enjoyed the patronage of the governors of the Southern Netherlands such as Cardinal-Infante Ferdinand and Archduke Leopold Wilhelm of Austria.
 After the death of Rubens in 1640 he was recognized as one of the leading history painters in Flanders and he received many commissions for Counter-Reformation altarpieces.
 He also was a portrait painter to the rich bourgeoisie.
+On 26 July of that year he married his second wife Maria van der Willigen.
+The couple had 11 children.
+He was elected a number of times as a 'consultor' of the 'Sodaliteit der getrouwden', a fraternity for married men established by the Jesuit order in Antwerp.

 He had many pupils including Jan Carel van Bremt, Grée Melsen, Jacques (Jacob) de Langhe, Jacques de l'Ange (who may be identical to Jacques de Langhe), Carel van Savoyen and Franciscus van Verbist.